 “‘Keltner believes that awe is a fundamental human emotion, one that evolved in us because it promotes altruistic behavior.
 We are descendants of those who found the experience of awe blissful because it’s advantageous for the species to have an emotion that makes us feel part of something much larger than ourselves.’”
 Pg.
 373

-As we grow older, and our diffuse conscious light narrows to a focused beam, we start omitting things from our awareness that at one time spurred awe and wonder.
+As we grow older, our diffuse conscious light narrows to a focused beam.
+We start omitting things from our awareness that at one time spurred awe and wonder.
 This narrowing of consciousness is a critical human trait.
 It helps us to become goal-oriented and goal-directed.
 Having goals as adults has been paramount for our survival.
 However, if we are not careful, we can become engulfed by this tendency toward selfish goal fulfillment.
 This self-centeredness can slip into our lives in many forms.
-The addict, for example, is consumed by the pursuit of the substance that allows him or her to escape from the unbearable present.
+Addicts, for example, are consumed by the pursuit of a substance that allows them to escape from the unbearable present.

 “The line separating habits and addictions is often difficult to measure.
 For instance, the American Society of Addiction and Medicine defines addiction as “a primary, chronic disease of brain reward, motivation, memory, and related circuitry … Addiction is characterized by impairment in behavioral control, craving, inability to consistently abstain, and diminished relationships.”

 By that definition, some researchers note, it is difficult to determine why spending fifty dollars a week on cocaine is terrible, but fifty dollars a week on coffee is okay.
 Someone who craves a latte every afternoon may seem clinically addicted to an observer who thinks five dollars for coffee demonstrates and “impairment in behavioral control.”
 Is someone who would prefer running to having breakfast with his kids addicted to exercise?”